Skip to content

 Tracing Pony Programs

-The Pony runtime can be built to be able to either write a trace to file in the background or work in a “flight recorder” mode where events are stored into in memory circular buffers and written to stderr in case of abnormal program behavior (SIGILL, SIGSEGV, SIGBUS, etc).
+The Pony runtime can be built to be able to either write a trace to file in the background or work in a “flight recorder” mode where events are stored into in memory circular buffers and written to stderr when the program crashes — a fatal signal such as SIGSEGV or SIGILL on Linux and macOS, or a fault such as an access violation on Windows.

 Runtime tracing is helpful in understanding how the runtime works and for debugging issues with the runtime.